Minipanjrath7/A-B-Test-Analysis-for-Email-Marketing-Campaigns/README.md

-# A/B Testing Analysis for Email Marketing Campaigns
+# A/B Test Analysis for Email Marketing Campaigns

 ## Overview
 This project evaluates the effectiveness of personalized emails (B-variant) compared to standard boilerplate emails (A-variant) through A/B testing.
 Using statistical techniques, measured the lift in conversion rates and analyzed campaign performance across various customer segments.